Dissociated Self-States Theory

 That day is not today.

 An infant is born with the ability to dissociate.
 For some subjectively significant time in the first 5-6, or maybe up to 9, years of development, the child is traumatized, repeatedly.
 A confounding factor is also the lack of secure caregiving or a safe place for the child to process the traumas before PTSD forms.
-This interrupts the normal process of fusing the child's self-states and thus because the child has the ability to dissociate they remain separate and develop separately.
-They end up with 2 types of "parts" of what should have, under typical circumstances and healthy caregiving styles, merged into one person.
-The "ANP" and the "EP" — apparently normal part, and the emotional part.
+This interrupts the normal and natural process of fusing the child's self-states and thus, because the child has the ability to dissociate, they remain separate and develop separately.
+They end up with 2 types of dissociative "parts" of what should have, under typical circumstances and healthy caregiving styles, merged into one person.
+The "ANP" and the "EP" — the apparently normal part, and the emotional part.
 The ANP does what is necessary to pass as a typical person in between traumatic episodes.
 The EP stores the traumatic incidents and panic reactions without being able to fully process them (hence the EP has obvious PTSD or C-PTSD).

 Closer to the truth, or better explaining the truth, does not make it the truth.

 People who are singular put bias, perhaps unintentional bias, on the desirability of being a singular entity and emphasize the broken-ness of outliers or the need for those who are different to be fixed.
 Creating singular-centric theories of development, they actually stumbled on a somewhat plural-centric theory of very early development that is actually rather flattering in some ways, even though it still comes around in the end to merging/unification being desirable, and remaining separated/individuated being undesirable.

 This portion of the theory is less stigmatizing.
 It seems to take an extra step towards explaining why some plurals have absolutely no sense of an "original" or "core" identity.

 Unfortunately when the entire theory is examined, it does not make it a better theory, nor a correct theory.